xn--nding-jua/UltranetReceiver/Readme.md

 Arduino 2.x and later will update the bitstream.h automatically.
 Older versions of Arduino has to be closed and reopened to get the changes on bitstream.h

 ### Optional:
-* Click "Sketch" -> "Exort Compiled Binary"
+* Click "Sketch" -> "Export Compiled Binary"
 * copy the file "build\arduino.samd.mkrvidor4000\Controller.ino.bin" into the folder "Uploader"
 * run the file "Update_FPGA.bat" to upload the new firmware without an installed Arduino IDE